Estimated reading time: 7 minutes

 Traditionally, Christmas puddings are made on, or immediately after, the Sunday before Advent, known as Stir Up Sunday; the term comes from the opening prayer in the Book of Common Prayer of 1549.

 Stir Up Sunday is a very British Christmas tradition, sadly, dying, every member of the family will take a turn at stirring the ingredients and making a wish, cementing the name Stir Up Sunday.

 It’s an easy but totally indulgent recipe that hits all the right notes – sweet, spicy, fruity with a hint of crunch!
 The house smells wonderful as your pudding cooks away and for us, THAT heralds the start of our Christmas preparations!
 This is the Christmas pudding that’s graced our table for almost 2 decades!
-(2016 Update: that’s over 2 decades now!).
+(2021 Update: quarter of a century now!).

 Alcohol Free, Vegan Christmas Pudding